MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Bookings/New-MgBookingBusinessAppointment.md

     - `[UniqueIdType <String>]`: locationUniqueIdType
   - `[ServiceName <String>]`: The name of the bookingService associated with this appointment.This property is optional when creating a new appointment.
 If not specified, it is computed from the service associated with the appointment by the serviceId property.
   - `[ServiceNotes <String>]`: Notes from a bookingStaffMember.
 The value of this property is available only when reading this bookingAppointment by its ID.
-  - `[SmsNotificationsEnabled <Boolean?>]`: If true, indicates SMS notifications will be sent to the customers for the appointment.
+  - `[SmsNotificationsEnabled <Boolean?>]`: True indicates SMS notifications will be sent to the customers for the appointment.
 Default value is false.
   - `[StaffMemberIds <String[]>]`: The ID of each bookingStaffMember who is scheduled in this appointment.
   - `[StartDateTime <IMicrosoftGraphDateTimeZone>]`: dateTimeTimeZone

 ENDDATETIME <IMicrosoftGraphDateTimeZone>: dateTimeTimeZone
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}; for example, 2017-08-29T04:00:00.0000000).
+  - `[DateTime <String>]`: A single point of time in a combined date and time representation ({date}T{time}).
+For example, '2019-04-16T09:00:00'.
   - `[TimeZone <String>]`: Represents a time zone, for example, 'Pacific Standard Time'.
-See below for more possible values.
+See below for possible values.

 INPUTOBJECT <IBookingsIdentity>: Identity Parameter
   - `[BookingAppointmentId <String>]`: key: id of bookingAppointment